 Note: When using a Vape Tool or “Dab Tool,” do not scrape it against your heating coil.
 Most of these wax chambers have a small, very fragile coil that can be severed extremely easy and will render the entire chamber useless.
 When using the Vape Tool to load the chamber, I find the easiest and safest way is to scrape out some wax, put it on the tip of your finger and gently roll it onto the heating coil.

 How to Clean your Oil/E-Juice Pen

 Encompassing both nicotine and weed enthusiasts, Oil and E-Juice pens are by far the most popular of all vape pens.
 Providing a healthier alternative to smoking traditional tobacco, e-juice vapes have grown enormously over the past 5 years.
 The liquid oils can be a slight hassle when it comes to clean, but there is a fairly easy way.
-With oil pens such as the White Rhino Liquid or the Pulsar Buck Naked, I find the easiest way to clean is to remove the tank from the battery, remove the mouthpiece and then slowly run warm, not hot, water into the outer tank area, where one would normally load the E-Juice.
+With oil pens such as the Vaporite Sapphire or the Pulsar Buck Naked, I find the easiest way to clean is to remove the tank from the battery, remove the mouthpiece and then slowly run warm, not hot, water into the outer tank area, where one would normally load the E-Juice.
 If you have a small syringe-type loading tool for your oils, this will work perfectly to clean the unit if filled will warm water.